pkamra/recommendation-engine-full-stack/README.md

 ![plot](newrole.png) <br/>
 ![plot](s3bucket.png) <br/>
 - Note down the name of the newly created Role.
 In my case it started with AmazonSageMaker-ExecutionRole-xxxxxx.
 - In IAM, add glue:CreateTable policy to the above  AmazonSageMaker-ExecutionRole-xxxxxx Role.
+For Quick SetUp I added the AWSGlueServiceRole Managed policy.

 #9)The creation of the new domain will take a few minutes.
 <Creation of the new domain takes about 5 minutes>